jojozhuang/jojozhuang.github.io/_posts/2016-09-16-serve-static-website-in-nginx-with-kitematic.md

 - blog
 ---

-> Guide how to serve the popular 2048 game website in Nginx with Kitematic.
+> Guide how to serve static website in Nginx with Kitematic.
 * Download and run a web server container
 * Explore the container’s website data natively on your Mac
 * Use volumes to modify the website data